ozi-dev/Testpine-Task/README.md

 # Testpine Task

-Testpine Task is a simple, yet powerful web application that allows users to drag and drop blocks of content onto a workspace, add form elements to them and then save and display the results.
-The tool was developed using HTML, CSS and JavaScript.
+Testpine Task is  simple web application that allows users to drag and drop blocks of content onto a workspace, add form elements to them and then save and display the results.
+The tool was developed using **HTML, CSS and JavaScript**.

 ## Demo